News / May 29, 2026

 The UFO control panel in Lyn Buchanan's story

-In Jesse Michels's new American Alchemy interview, Lyn Buchanan tells a hangar story with one hard object at the center: a metal panel he says came from a UFO.
+In Jesse Michels's American Alchemy interview, Lyn Buchanan tells a hangar story with one hard object at the center: a metal panel he says came from a UFO.

 The hangar